webpack-contrib/exports-loader/README.md

 # exports-loader

-Allow to setup custom exports `module.exports`/`export` for modules.
+Allow to setup exports `module.exports`/`export` for source files.

+Useful when a source file does not contain exports or something does not export.

 > ⚠ Be careful, existing exports (`export`/`module.exports`/`exports`) can break the source code or be overwritten.